-- •Personal characteristics such as honesty, courtesy, dependability, and use of sound judgment are required for all employees in all classes of work in County government. - •There shall be no activity which conflicts with the interest of your official duties. - •You cannot use your position with the County for private interest. - •You must comply with the County's Code of Ethics Policy.
+- Personal characteristics such as honesty, courtesy, dependability, and use of sound judgment are required for all employees in all classes of work in County government. - •There shall be no activity which conflicts with the interest of your official duties. - •You cannot use your position with the County for private interest. - •You must comply with the County's Code of Ethics Policy.

 Any employee with knowledge of, or having witness to, any unethical behavior occurring within Blount County Government or any of its departments should report the behavior(s).
 Employees may report violations of the Ethical Conduct policy to the Human Resources Department without fear of retaliation.
+BCHD adheres to the Blount County Government.